Last updated: July 4, 2022

 Bourke St Bakery

-This much-loved Sydney chain opened its doors in NoMad in May 2019.
-There’s a 50-seat bakery and restaurant, open all day serving up signature favorites including sausage rolls, sourdough, tarts alongside some specially crafted New York-centric baked goods – think peanut butter and jam pastries and maple bacon danishes.
-Undoubtedly one of the most anticipated openings of the year in New York and rightly so.
-Welcome to New York, Bourke St Bakery.
+This much-loved Sydney chain opened its doors in NoMad in 2019 and recently expanded to Chelsea.
+The bakery and restaurant serves up signature favorites including sausage rolls, sourdough, tarts alongside some specially crafted New York-centric baked goods – think peanut butter and jam pastries and maple bacon danishes.
+They also sell frozen food to have your meat pie experience at home.

 Little Collins Cafe